notsojay/notsojay/README.md

-<h2 align="center">Hello!
-I'm Jiahao(Jay) Liang</h2>
+<h1 align="center">Hello👋🏼, I'm Jiahao(Jay) Liang</h1>
+<h2 align="left">About Me</h2>

 ###

-<p align="left">I am a Computer Science undergrad at the University of California, Irvine (UCI), passionate about transforming ideas into reality through code.
+<p align="left">Hello!
+I am a Computer Science undergrad at the <a href="https://uci.edu/" style="text-decoration: none;">University of California, Irvine</a>, passionate about transforming ideas into reality through code.
 I'm currently delving into the fascinating world of technology, exploring fields such as Machine Learning, Full Stack Development, and Embedded Systems.</p>

 ###